 We returned from dinner to just shy of 80% SOC.
 Close to home we hit 40% in LeafSpy (32% on the dash), where pulse driving stops working.
 The Hx value had risen to 95.59%.
 I left the car around 35% SOC overnight with the battery pack at 93.8F.
 That's still 6 temperature bars.

 Next morning the AHr value had reset to 63.79 and the SOH to 97.54%.
 Over the next two days I drove around town staying below 39.5% SOC and my battery stats have stayed the same.

-Going forward my plan is to keep the SOC at 39.5% at the highest and charge to 100% and pulse drive when taking longer trips.
+Going forward my plan when the ambient temps raise the battery temperature into the low 50'sF is to keep the SOC at 40% at the highest and charge to 100% and pulse drive when taking longer trips.